aamnah/notes.aamnah.com/_posts/2015-02-09-create-sublime-text-snippet.md

 layout: post
 title: How to create a Snippet in Sublime Text
 permalink: create-sublime-text-snippet
-tags: how-to, sublime text, snippets, workflow
+tags:
+- sublime text
+- editor
+- snippets
+- workflow
 ---

 Basics